Online Master of Healthcare Administration

 In this course, ethical and moral considerations associated with the management of healthcare facilities and the provision of health services are examined.
 Treatment of ethical and moral issues emphasize the understanding of diverse viewpoints and methods for resolving conflicting moral obligations.
 Students apply course concepts through the exercises and cases in ethical decision making for leaders of healthcare organizations.

-Located just east of downtown Boston, Massachusetts, Boston College is known for its highly regarded graduate programs and is consistently ranked as a top 40 school by U.S. News & World Report.
+Located just west of downtown Boston, Massachusetts, Boston College is known for its highly regarded graduate programs and is consistently ranked as a top 30 school by U.S. News & World Report.

 • Best College Values, #18, Kiplinger’s 2018